PMP Exam Qualifications

-Are you hoping to receive your PMP® certification to take your project management career to the next level?
-Well, in order to do that, you need to take and pass the PMP® exam.
-And, to be totally prepared to do that, you can enroll in our PMP® exam prep courses.
+Do you want to get your PMP® certification to take your project management career to the next level?
+You need to take and pass the PMP exam.
+And, to be totally prepared to pass the PMP, consider RMC’s time-tested and proven training materials.

 To qualify to take the PMP® Exam, you must have a secondary degree, along with 36 months of leading and directing projects, and 35 hours of project management education.

 Alternatively, you can show that you have a four-year degree, along with 60 months of leading and directing projects, or a current CAPM Certification, and 35 hours of project management education.

 You also qualify if you have a bachelor’s or post-graduate degree from an accredited GAC program, along with 24 months of professional project management experience, leading and directing projects.
 You’ll also need the 35 hours of project management education.

 Note: The number of months for the Experience section must total at least 60 months, and the project dates must indicate those months of project management experience within the eight-year period prior to the application.

 You will need to have a registered account on PMI’s website.
 From there, you will be able to find the online application form for the PMP® certification under the section titled “myPMI.”

 PMI requires that you provide detailed records of all of the projects that you have handled during the required project experience period, and each of them should be documented separately.
 You will need to calculate the time spent on the different project management process groups, and provide a detailed description of your role in the projects.

 Note: In preparation of an audit, it is always a good idea to ask consent from your place of employment to list projects, roles, and time spent before you discuss them on your application.

 For the required 35 contact hours, make sure you train with an experienced project management training company that gives a certificate of completion for your training.
 And it is important to make sure that the training is aligned to the current Exam Content Outline.
 For further details about the exam content outline, visit PMI’s website.